tybottorff/bottorffdocs/notes/literature_notes.md

 # Sharing of T cell receptors in antigen-specific responses is driven by convergent recombination
  - convergent recombination, rather than recombination bias or selection, drives publicity
  - potential causes of publicity: self tolerance restricts capacity of TCRs to recognize some epitopes, different conformations of peptides in MHC groove (flat or prominent), degenerate binders
+# Significance of the autoantibody assay in predicting the development of immune-related adverse events in patients receiving atezolizumab plus bevacizumab combination therapy for unresectable hepatocellular carcinoma
+ - irAE patients more likely to have autoantibody and to have complete ICB-response
 # Simultaneous epitope and transcriptome measurement in single cells
  - cellular indexing of transcriptomes and epitopes by sequencing (CITE-seq), oligonucleotide-labeled antibodies are used to integrate cellular protein and transcriptome measurements into a single cell readout
  - DNA oligonucleotide conjugated to antibody can be measured by sequencing as digital readout of protein abundance